top of page

 The “Funky” Adventures of Kosuke Kindaichi

-This post is about the unique 1977 album "The Adventures of Kosuke Kindaichi," a disco-funk fusion inspired by Seishi Yokomizo's legendary Japanese detective series.
-It is an instrumental concept album, led by composer Kentaro Haneda, featuring a supergroup of Tokyo's finest musicians.
+Here we have the 1977 album "The Adventures of Kosuke Kindaichi," a disco-funk tribute to Seishi Yokomizo's iconic detective series.
+It's essentially an instrumental concept album put together by composer Kentaro Haneda and finest musicians of Tokyo’s 1970s session scene.

 Not feeling like reading?
 That's alright! 😎 Enjoy “Kindaichi Kosuke No Theme” – the first track of this “soundtrack without a film!” 🔊